HamStudy/examtools-docs/content/docs/cve/cveTeams.md

 ## Intro:

 The primary purpose of a "team account" in ExamTools is to own exam sessions and schedules.
 It's purely an administrative entity.
 Team accounts can have a name, contact email, and website.
-There is no need to add everyone who is on your actual team to the ExamTools "team account".
-Only Volunteer Examiners (VEs) with team lead permissions from their VEC will be able to create a team in ExamTools.
+There is no need to add every Volunteer Examiner (VE) who may attended attend an exam to the ExamTools "team account".
+Only VEs with team lead permissions from their VEC will be able to create a team in ExamTools.
 If you are a GLAARG session manager, W5YI CVE or a SANDARC team lead, your VEC will update ExamTools automatically.
 If you are an ARRL team lead, please send the emailed confirmation of your approval from Maria Somma ARRL-VEC to verifications@examtools.org.

 ## Create a New Team Account:

 - Click on **Team Accounts** on the left navigation in Exam Tools.
 - Click on **+ New Team Account** in the middle upper area below the ExamTools page header.
 - **New Team Account** window should pop-up with four fields for you to define.
 - **Team Identifier**  (Team ID) - A team is identified on the schedule by a "team identifier" which starts with a letter, is 3-10 characters long, and can contain letters, numbers, and hyphens.
 Any single word, call sign or acronym can be used to uniquely identify the team. ex.
-UVARC, NT3ST-R, etc.  Enter the call sign of the session manager, if you are not planning on having a team ID.
+SDHC, NT3ST-R, etc.  Enter the call sign of the session manager, if you are not planning on having a team ID.
 - **Team Name** - the team’s name or group associated with the team account
 - **Contact E-mail Address** - a valid email address associated with the administrator (owner) of the team
 - **VEC** (Which of your VEC credentials should this team be allowed to use to schedule exams?) - Select an available VEC from the drop-down menu.
 The individual setting up the account will have the option of selecting from the VECs for which they are a session manager/team lead/liaison in ExamTools.
 Select all that apply to this account.